A Short History

 In 1998 a Cornwall junior team won the Division 2 Junior title in the then British Pétanque Association annual Inter-Regional competition.
 Several national open competitions were held at venues in Cornwall during the 1990s.

 Kernow has continued to compete, not only through its own programme of regional contests but also in inter-regional events – including annual competitions against Devon and Great Western regions – and national competitions.
-The region currently competes in Division 1 of the Challenge competition at the annual Pétanque England inter-regional weekend.
+The region currently competes in the Challenge competition at the annual Pétanque England inter-regional weekend.